zexo-studio/zexo-studio/README.md

 ## license

-source available. look but dont touch. see [LICENSE](LICENSE) for details
+licensed under CC BY-NC-SA 4.0. credit required, no commercial use. see [LICENSE](LICENSE) for details

 ## contact